How we calculate the food waste figure

 In addition to the Categories listed above, the following products were excluded:

-- All products within the Health, Beauty & Wellness Category except baby food.
+- All products within the Health, Beauty & Wellness Category except baby food and nutritional fitness food.

 - All products in the Household and Petcare category except food items.